 Hundreds of organizations either depend on or have a say in the management of the Sacramento-San Joaquin Bay-Delta.
 And all those organizations agree that the Bay-Delta is troubled, especially in terms of its native fish species such as salmon and Delta smelt.
 A large coalition of those organizations – federal, state and local agencies such as water and irrigation districts, along with farmers – have united behind comprehensive plans for protecting the Bay-Delta from further environmental harm, while providing adequate water supplies for farms and cities.

-The State Water Resources Board is expected to decide on incorporating Voluntary Agreements into its Bay-Delta Plan Update by early 2020.
 State agencies are currently analyzing Voluntary Agreements to determine their adequacy to move forward.

 When and how can Voluntary Agreements work to improve the Bay-Delta?

 Once approved by the State Water Board, work to expand existing habitat restoration projects and add new ones can begin immediately.
 Water agencies involved in Voluntary Agreements stand ready to take action, which includes timing cold water releases from reservoirs to coincide with incubation periods for salmon and steelhead eggs, a management approach that benefits salmon and is also detailed in recently released federal biological opinions.
 Additionally, major progress is being made that demonstrates the potential of restoring historic floodplains which once played a pivotal role in the salmon lifecycle.
 That work will continue on a more coordinated, comprehensive scale with Voluntary Agreements.